rolling-scopes-school/docs/docs/en/rs-school-trainer.md

 ## How can I become an RS School trainer?

-Any RS School mentor or activist of can try on the role of a coach.
-To begin with, it is a good practice to give a lecture within "Offline stream" or speak at the meetup.
-Preparation and giving out new assignments for students of the school is a good option, too, as it includes not only the preparation of the technical task but also the conduct of at least 2 webinars (assignment and answers to questions, summing up).
+Any RS School mentor or activist can try on the role of a coach.
+To begin with, it is a good practice to give an offline lecture or speak at a meetup.
+Development of new assignments for students of the school is a good option too, as it requires not only writing technical description of the task but also providing at least 2 webinars (task description, Q&A session and concluding remarks).

 # General information for trainers